19 Different Types of Penguins Explained

 This penguin got its name from the white markings on both sides of its flippers.
 The plumage of the white flippered penguin is primarily gray, unlike the fairy penguin, which features a blue plumage.

-The penguins can be found living in caves, headlands, and rock jumbles found on Motunau Island and live in a few small colonies on the tiny islands on the east coast of New Zealand’s South Island.
+The penguins live in caves, headlands, and rock jumbles found on Motunau Island and live in a few small colonies on the tiny islands on the east coast of New Zealand’s South Island.

-One unique attribute of these penguins is that they are nocturnal, making them the only one among the different types of penguins that are primarily active at night.
+One unique attribute of these penguins is that they are nocturnal, making them the only penguins primarily active at night.

-This singular attribute makes them quite difficult to observe in the wild since they usually burrow in their nests when human investigators visit their colonies.
+This singular attribute makes it difficult to observe in the wild since they usually burrow in their nests when human investigators visit their colonies.

 Their diet primarily consists of small shoaling fish and cephalopods.
 Their conservation status is listed as Endangered.